ethereum-optimism/superchain-ops/tasks/sep/4-fpac-upgrade/README.md

 ## Preparing the Upgrade

-1. Cut a release of the `op-program` to generate a reproducible build.
+1. Cut a release of the `op-program` in the Optimism Monorepo to generate a reproducible build.

    - _Note_: This release pipeline is not yet available.

-2. Add the absolute prestate hash from the above release into the deploy config for the chain that is being upgraded in the Optimism Monorepo.
+2. In the Optimism Monorepo, add the absolute prestate hash from the above release into the deploy config for the chain that is being upgraded.

 3. Deploy the FPAC system to the settlement layer of the chain.
 The deploy script can be found in the Optimism Monorepo, under the `contracts-bedrocks` package.